Are they hazardous when you're travelling with them? Bill Harriman advises.

 Would it be best to display some kind of symbol on the vehicle to alert the emergency services to what is in it, such as the symbol found on the slabs of boxes of cartridges?

-If I were to carry gas cylinders for, say, a blowlamp in my van, I would have to display the appropriate symbol on the rear of it.
+If I were to carry gas cylinders for, say, a gas stove in my van, I would have to display the appropriate symbol on the rear of it.
 Am I within the law carrying cartridges in the vehicle without any kind of symbol displayed?

 A: There is no need to display anything in your car to show you are transporting shotgun cartridges or small arms ammunition.
 In fact, you definitely shouldn’t as it would alert thieves.

 Anonymity is one of the best forms of security.
-When shotgun cartridges are exposed to heat they do not explode in bulk so I do not agree that they are potentially dangerous.
+When shotgun cartridges are exposed to heat they do not explode in bulk so they are not potentially dangerous.
 Indeed, I once put a box of cartridges on the bonfire and they just melted before the primers popped and the powder burnt.
 There was no explosion or danger from flying pellets.